-It'll take between one and three hours to build, depending on your child's ability and then you'll have an 18 x 16 x 7.5 inch hi-tech robotic spider, that's full of surprises!
+It'll take between one and three hours to build, depending on your child's ability.
+Then you'll have an 18 x 16 x 7.5 inch hi-tech robotic spider that's full of surprises!

 You can teach kids the basics of robotics by building a working robot of a crab!
 That's what the 4M Tabletop Robot does.

-This toy is a good and simple introduction to robotics that could well stimulate interest in a child to learn more about the science.
+This toy is an excellent and straightforward introduction to robotics that could stimulate a child's interest to learn more about science.

-When it's been constructed, the crab will move under its own power, stop at obstructions and change directions, and perform some tricks.
-You don't need any special tools just a phillips screwdriver, but a single AA battery is required to power it.
+When assembled, the crab will move under its power, stop at obstructions and change directions, and perform some tricks.
+You don't need any special tools, just a Phillips screwdriver, but a single AA battery is required to power the bot.